pedromfedricci/books-futures-explained/README.md

 a few lines over my initial promis of keeping the example below 200 LOC but the I think the inclusion is worth it.

+**2020-12-21:** Rewrote the "Runtimes" paragraph of chapter 2 adding a useful model to understand how runtimes work and included a lot of the suggested text from @ckaran in #25.
+Added a GIF which tries to help visualize what's going on when a Future gets polled.

 ## License

 This book is MIT licensed.